LivePersonInc/developer-center/pages/Documents/MessagingChannels/ConnectToMessaging/api.md

 <strong>What should the authentication header look like, is the bearer token the only thing required even in production usage?
 Do we need to include our ConsumerKey/Secret or our AccessToken/Secret that we use in the 1.0 API at all, or any other information?</strong>
 App Jwt will be consumed as Bearer Token.
 No other key, secret or token will be consumed by C2M Messaging api.

-<strong>How does C2M 2.0 api provide status of message e.g. success/failure of delivery ?</strong>
+<strong>How does C2M 2.0 api provide a report?</strong>
-The C2M 2.0 campaign api is asynchronous meaning that the success and failure of a message to a recipient is noted only when the recipient is picked from the C2M internal queue and a message is sent as per pre configured message rate.
-The [conversations](#conversations-api-example-request-and-response) api will provide the status of recipients tied to the campaign created.
+We will have the report API, so stay tuned.

 <strong>Of the error cases described above, which of those errors should we consider "retry-able"?
-For example, a bad request due to a missing field is not retry-able because it will just always fail, but a case where one of the downstream services was temporarily unavailable could warrant a retry.
-Which error cases that we could get back from the /campaigns endpoint are retryable and how should we handle a retry to avoid sending duplicate messages to a customer?</strong>
+For example, a bad request due to a missing field is not retry-able because it will just always fail, but a case where one of the downstream services was temporarily unavailable could warrant a retry.</strong>
 C2M Messaging service has retry mechanism internally on dependent services to reduce failures due to transient errors.

 <strong>What’s the lookback period?</strong>